Error estimates for shock capturing finite element approximations of the one dimensional Burgers' equation: The Burgers' equation with dissipation

-The wellposedness of the equation \eqref{burger} for $\nu\ge0$ is well known (see for instance \cite{LeF02}) it is also known that for $\nu>0$ by parabolic regularization the solution is $C^\infty(I)$.
+The wellposedness of the equation \eqref{burger} for $\nu\ge0$ is well known it is also known that for $\nu>0$ by parabolic regularization the solution is $C^\infty(I)$.
 This high regularity however does not necessarily help us when approximating the solution, since we are interested in computations using a mesh-size that is much larger than the viscosity and still want the bounds to be independent of high order Sobolev norms of the exact solutions and of $\nu$.
+Let us first show how standard $L^2$-energy arguments fail when sharp gradients develop in the solution.